sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 * Feature: added integration for wpml media change
 * Feature: bug fix: fixed hover animations setting don't work on front in some cases
-* Feature: in post selection by date added options for "future from today", and "future from tomorrow".
+* Feature: in post selection by date added options for &quot;future from today&quot;, and &quot;future from tomorrow&quot;.
-* Feature: added new function: "put_hide_ids_css" to hide some css comma saparated id's from css tab.
+* Feature: added new function: &quot;put_hide_ids_css&quot; to hide some css comma saparated id's from css tab.
 * Feature: added support for ajax refresh for multiple synced grids together
 * Feature: added option to test instagram data
 * Feature: added phpinfo view in settings - troubleshooting